venusjivani/mantl/docs/getting_started/index.rst

           can add an extra variable to the following commands, e.g.
           ``ansible -e ansible_python_interpreter=/path/to/python2``.

+The following steps assume that you have provisioned your cloud host by taking the steps listed in one of the guides listed above.
+We're going to assume you deployed hosts using
-In the following examples, we're going to assume you deployed hosts using Terraform.
-This project ships with a dynamic inventory file to read Terraform ``.tfstate`` files.
+Terraform (all the way through terraform apply).This project ships with a dynamic inventory file to read Terraform ``.tfstate`` files.
 If you are running ansible from the root directory of the project, this inventory file will be used by default.
 If not, or to use a custom inventory file, you can use the ``-i`` argument of ``ansible`` or